diskoverdata/diskover-docs/source_files/search_syntax.md

 #### Golden Rules of Searching

-1. Expand your results.
+1. Expand your results using, by using the [wildcards](#wildcards) for example.
-1. Validate your results as you go and make sure that you are not missing any files.
+1. Only add a criterion or a few criteria at a time and continiously validate your results.
-1. Readjust your querie if needed.
+1. Readjust your query as needed.

-The list of possible search queries and syntax is exhaustive therefore only the basics of manual searches will be explained in this chapter.
+The list of possible search queries and syntax is exhaustive, therefore only the basics of manual searches will be explained in this chapter.

+<p id="es_rules"></p>

 ___
-### Search Syntax Based on Elasticsearch
+### Search Rules Based on Elasticsearch

 As Diskover uses Elasticsearch in the backend, all search syntax within Diskover are based on Elasticsearch's rules and algorithms.
 We will discuss many of these rules in this chapter, but for more details and more examples, please visit: